Đorđe Andrejević Kun: Studies and early works

 Between 1921 and 1925, Kun studied painting at the Royal Art School in Belgrade, where he was taught by painters Petar Dobrović, Ljuba Ivanović and Milan Milovanović.
 Among his classmates were Stanislav Staša Beložanski, Anton Huter, Momčilo Moma Stevnović, Stanka Lučev and others.
 Milovanović and Ivanović in particular influenced Kun's artistic development, which is why later in his artistic career he wavered between form and color and between painting and graphics, while Dobrović had an influence on his social involvement.

 Thanks to a Belgrade benefactor, merchant lijia Rankic, he received a scholarship to study painting in Italy.
 For two full years, between 1925 and 1927, he stayed in Rome, Florence, Milan and Venice, where he studied, painted and visited museums and galleries.
 During his training in Italy, he painted copies of Renaissance and Baroque paintings, namely those of Michelangelo, Tītian, Veronese, and Tintoretto, which he sent to his benefactor.
 After Italy, he continued his third year of studies in Paris, where he studied contemporary artists Cézanne, Modigliani and the Bulgarian painter Gilles Paskin.
 During this period Kun started selling his first paintings, which are kept in private collections.

 After returning to Belgrade in 1929, Kun took part in the autumn exhibition of Belgrade artists.
 This was one of his first public appearances.
 Critics praised Kun's skillful composition, but criticized his use of dark, earthy colors.
 During the next two years, he participated in spring and autumn exhibitions at the Cvijeta Zuzorić Art Pavilion in Kalemegdan, where the audience could see about a dozen of his compositions, portraits, still life paintings, self-portraits and landscapes.
-In February of 1931, he had his first solo exhibition at the Art Pavilion, dominated by two themes — still life and self-portraits.
+In February 1931, he had his first solo exhibition at the Art Pavilion, dominated by two themes — still life and self-portraits.

 In September of the same year, he participated in an anonymous competition to design the coat of arms of Belgrade, in which 56 artists from all over Yugoslavia took part.
 The competition ended in November, and Kun's work under the title Crvena trojka (Red Triptych) was awarded the first prize of five thousand dinars.
 His design became the official coat of arms of Belgrade, which is still used today.
 The same year Kun married Nada Ratković, an art history student at the Faculty of Philosophy in Belgrade, whom he met in 1925.
 During her studies, Nada was a member of a Marxist Club and, due to her communist activities, was arrested and brought before the State Court, but was released due to lack of evidence. Đorđe and Nada first lived in Čubura, and in 1935, after their daughter Mira was born, they moved to Kun's studio in the attic of the Vojislav llić Elementary School in Vračar, where they lived until 1937.